 I recommend making reservations, so you can be seated in time to watch the sun sink below the ocean!
 I ordered a Mai Tai slushy and Garlic Lemon Shrimp, and they were both delicious.
 SKY Waikiki was definitely one of the most memorable dining experiences from our vacation!
 I would highly recommend stopping here while you’re in Waikiki

 Sadly, your time in Oahu has come to a close!
-If you’re following this itinerary for Oahu, you should plan to fly out early the next morning to account for the time you’ll lose coming home.
+If you’re following this itinerary for Oahu and based in the USA like me, you should plan to fly out early the next morning to account for the time you’ll lose coming home.

 Use this Five-Day Itinerary for Oahu to Have a Memorable Time in Hawaii!

 There’s no doubt that you’ll make tons of fun memories in Hawaii following this detailed, jam-packed five day itinerary for Oahu!
 With so many fun things to do in Oahu, you’re guaranteed to have a wonderful time?

 Which of the days on this itinerary for Oahu sounds the most fun to you?
 And which activity would you not want to miss?
 Let me know in the comments!